 Intended Learning Outcomes of Course

-■ demonstrate an understanding of the most significant archaeological and historical issues concerning Eastern Mediterranean landscapes from the Medieval to Modern periods
+■ explain the most significant archaeological and historical issues concerning Eastern Mediterranean landscapes from the Medieval to Modern periods

-■ demonstrate the ability to apply theories of landscape archaeology to specific cases
+■ apply theories of landscape archaeology to specific case studies

-■ analyse, relate and compare data from a wide variety of sources in order to analyse past landscapes and societies
+■ analyse, relate and compare data from a wide variety of sources in order to interpret past landscapes and societies

-■ produce their own landscape analyses using maps and other appropriate analytical tools
+■ produce landscape analyses using maps and other appropriate analytical tools

 Minimum Requirement for Award of Credits